The beautiful Brúarfoss Waterfall - is this the bluest River in Iceland

 Brúarfoss as seen from below

-In this location, above the waterfall, a small wooden bridge was placed so that the river could be crossed.
-This was a thoroughfare and people would cross the river on horses or wade the parts of the river that were not bridged.
+At this location, above the waterfall, a small wooden bridge was built to cross the river.
+This was a thoroughfare, and people would cross the river on horses or wade the parts of the river that were not bridged.

 According to Biskupasögur Jóns prófasts Halldórssonar í Hítardal about the Bishops at Skálholt from years 1540-1801, there used to be a stone archway across the river, thus its name Brúarfoss - the Bridge waterfall.

-"Around the year 1602 in Iceland, there were years of hardship both at land and sea.
+"Around the year 1602 in Iceland, there were years of hardship both on land and at sea.
 Poor and displaced people from all directions flocked to Skálholt.

-The steward (bryti) at Skálholt was of the meaning that to lessen the crowds of people the natural stone arch over the river Brúará (whence it gets its name) would be destroyed.
+The steward (bryti) at Skálholt meant to lessen the crowds by destroying the natural stone arch over the river Brúará (whence it gets its name).

 He went to Brúará with a workforce and destroyed the stone bridge.
 This he did with the knowledge of the bishop's wife Helga Jónsdóttir, if not with her advice.

 But this was done without the knowledge of bishop Oddur.
-Upon finding out about this act the bishop was livid and strongly reprimanded the steward, and said that this would mean misfortune for both the bishop and the steward.
+Upon learning of this act, the bishop was livid and strongly reprimanded the steward, saying that it would bring misfortune to both the bishop and the steward.

 Parts of the natural bridge can still be seen under the wooden bridge, I believe.